 Fresh Blackberry Chia Jam

 As you stand before your jar of freshly made jam, you're holding a jar of more than just ingredients.
 It's full of intention, love for yourself and the important people in your life.
 Each spoonful is a reminder that the path to nourishment doesn't have to be complicated.
 By choosing whole foods, harnessing the power of chia seeds, and embracing the sweetness of unrefined sugars, you're savoring a culinary journey that's as delightful for your taste buds as it is for your well-being.
 So, whether you're spreading it on toast, swirling it into yogurt, or gifting it to someone special, remember that health starts with a frame of mind and what you put in your body.

-If you try this Fresh Blackberry Chia Jam or any of my other recipes tag me on Instagram @joymakersandco, I’d love to see what you make!
+If you try this Fresh Blackberry Chia Jam or any of my other recipes, comment & rate below.

+Fresh Blackberry Chia Jam